hakha-most/gwas_eqtl/README.md

 ## Directories and Scripts

+### gene_annotations

+Scripts to compile various gene-level annotations that are used by codes in other directories.

 ### gwas_process

-Scripts to download GWAS sum stats from the Neale lab website, and extract and LD clump the GWAS hits per trait.
+Scripts to download GWAS sumstats from the Neale lab website, and extract and LD clump the GWAS hits per trait.

 ### eqtl_process